iSabbir/SWE-QUIZ-PREPARATION/English I/English-RolePlay/scenerio_2.md

 **Director:** I understand your worry.
 But this year many students need the classes, so the places are very limited.

-**Student:** Then why can’t I have a place, even if my score is a little higher?
+**Student:** Then why can’t I have a place even if my score is a bit higher?

 **Director:** Because we must help the students with scores below 60% first.
 This is our rule every year.

 **Student:** I see.
-Is there anything else I can do?

-**Director:** Yes.
-Instead of coming to classes, why not join our self-study sessions in the Language Centre?
-We have listening rooms, reading practice, writing support, and teachers who can give advice.

-**Student:** That sounds helpful.
+But sir, can't you make an exception for me?

-**Director:** Also, I can put your name on the waiting list.
+**Director:** Umm...
+I can put your name on the waiting list.
 If there are free places in week 3, I will contact you.
 Someone with 61% has higher priority than someone with 67%, so you may get a place.

 **Student:** Thank you, sir.
 I appreciate your help.